-In 2021/22, the Company's total incentive reward against the Customer Satisfaction Incentive was £0.5m, down from £2.5m in the previous year.
-This reflects the challenges during severe weather impacts causing disruption to services in the year.
-The Company is addressing through a targeted improvement programme which will drive improved communication with customers, giving advanced notice and accurate information to customers.
+In 2022/23, the Company's total incentive reward against the Customer Satisfaction Incentive was £1.7m, up from £0.5m in the previous year.
+This reflects challenges experienced in the previous year during periods of severe weather which caused disruption to services.
+The Company has addressed this through a targeted improvement programme which has driven improved communication with customers, giving advanced notice and accurate information to customers.
 The Company is addressing network resilience through its capital and operational investment plans, including a Climate Resilience Strategy published as part of the RIIO-ED2 business plan.